Curriculum Vitae

 In the midst of a moment in which statues of the nation’s founders are being removed from public spaces, the artist explores and questions an alternative, if subversive, approach in this painting.
 He redesigned and reworked this statue to convey modern philosophies and points of view through the action and symbolism of the sculpture itself.

-In this painting of the seated statue of Thomas Jefferson (on the west side of the south lawn), he employs his own point of view to speak through Jefferson, and commit his physical form to take a stance against the vile and hateful actions that were perpetrated in his name and in front of this very statue, by far right extremists in 2017.
+In this painting of the seated statue of Thomas Jefferson (on the west side of the south lawn), he employs his own point of view to speak through Jefferson, and commit his physical form to take a stance against the hateful actions that were perpetrated in his name and in front of this very statue, by far right extremists in 2017.
 In this narrative, he makes Jefferson, as “father” of the university, side with the brave students who confronted the unruly mob in front of another Jefferson statue on the north side of the rotunda.

 Exita Acta Probat